 Have more than you need?
 Get in touch with ‘Eats on Feets‘ or ‘Human Milk for Human Babies Central Florida‘ (or La Leche League Orlando) to donate your milk.
 Lot’s of parents in this area would be so grateful if you can’t take it home!

-As a Mom thats breastfed two babies (and soon to be one more!) at Disney World, I can tell you that it works and it’s doable (and I want to say easy, but don’t want to jinx myself!).
+As a Mom thats breastfed three babies (and combo fed the first born) at Disney World, I can tell you that it works and it’s doable (and I want to say easy, but don’t want to jinx myself!).

 This is especially true if you plan ahead, feel comfortable and know the best places to go.